 Basically, Order fulfilment is defined as the steps involved in receiving, processing and delivering orders to your customers

-A fulfillment company is defined as a third-party company that provides these order fulfilment steps on behalf of your company
+As an e-commerce fulfillment provider, we offer order fulfilment services and pick and pack fulfillment services, ensuring our clients are able to satisfy their customers with ease.
+A fulfillment company is defined as a third-party company that provides third-party fulfillment services and completes these order fulfilment steps on behalf of your company

 The general definitions can apply to many types of orders, from large business orders which may be to consumers or other businesses (B2C or B2B)

 Because we’re an Internet / eCommerce fulfilment company, we’ll talk in particular about eCommerce order fulfilment, which we’ll more specifically define as the steps involved in receiving, processing and delivering online orders to your customers

 To help better understand exactly what eCommerce order fulfilment is, let’s walk through the different steps involved and lets start with receiving